 All those long lost toys from your childhood days, or perhaps from those of your children or grandchildren, that are gathering dust in the loft or tucked away in a cupboard, could be worth hundred’s of pounds.

-Or Lego collections?
+Or Lego Collections?

 According to an article in the Telegraph, ‘Investors were able to secure a better return buying Lego sets over the past 15 years than from the stock market, gold or bank accounts’ and ‘Lego sets kept in pristine condition have increased in value 12 per cent each year since the turn of the Millennium.’